Is Centralized Training with Decentralized Execution Framework Centralized Enough for MARL?: Introduction

-In short, our main contribution is the first dedicated attempt towards fully centralized training for CTDE, a highly practical yet largely overlooked problem, achieved through adopting a prunable agent communication mechanism.
-We propose a novel Centralized Advising and Decentralized Pruning~(CADP) framework to promote explicit agent cooperation during training while still ensure the independent policies for execution. \emph{CADP is designed to provide a new general training framework for different MARL methods based on CTDE.} Experiments conducted on the StarCraft II micromanagement challenge and Google Research Football benchmark show that various MARL methods equipped with the proposed CADP framework yields results superior to the state-of-the-arts.
+Our main contribution is the dedicated attempt that adopts agent communication to enhance basic CTDE framework for fully centralized training with decentralized execution.
+We propose a novel Centralized Advising and Decentralized Pruning~(CADP) framework to promote explicit agent cooperation during training while still ensure the independent policies for execution.
+CADP is designed to provide a new general training framework for different MARL methods based on CTDE.
+Experiments conducted on various benchmarks show that the proposed CADP framework yields results superior to the state-of-the-art methods.